Weak bosons as partons below 10 TeV partonic center-of-momentum: EWA in high-energy lepton collisions

-Since we consider only $\sqrt{s}=5\TeV$, the phase space requirements above are sufficient to ensure our MEs are well-defined in the CSS sense~\cite{Collins:1984kg}.
-However, this is not guaranteed for larger $\sqrt{s}$ or alternative processes~\cite{Han:2020uid}.
-We set $\mu_f = 250\GeV\ (450\GeV)$ for the $WW\to hh\ (\gamma\gamma\gamma)$, which is approximately the threshold scale.
-For all other inputs, we follow Ref.~\cite{Ruiz:2021tdt}.
-For non-EWA processes, MEs are computed using all interfering diagrams.
+Since $\sqrt{s}=5\TeV$, Eq.~\eqref{eq:cuts_photons} is sufficient to ensure MEs are well defined/perturbative in the CSS sense~\cite{Collins:1984kg}.
+However, this is not guaranteed for larger $\sqrt{s}$ or for alternative multi-leg processes~\cite{Han:2020uid}.

-In the upper panel of Fig.~\ref{fig:evaNLP_Mhh_5TeV} we show the invariant mass distribution of the $(hh)$-system in $W_0^+W_0^-\to hh$ scattering as predicted by the EWA at LLA (dot-dashed), LP (dotted), and NLP (dashed), as well as by the full $2\to4$ ME for $e^+\mu^-\to \overline{\nu_e}\nu_\mu hh$ (solid).
-For comparison, we also include EWA predictions at LLA without the $E_V>M_V$ requirement [c.f., Ref.~\cite{Ruiz:2021tdt}] (dashed).
-In the lower panel we show the ratios with respect to the full ME along with a tolerance band of {$\pm20\%$} around unity.
+In the upper panel of Fig.~\ref{fig:ewaNLP_Mhh_5TeV} we show the invariant mass distribution of the $(hh)$-system in $W^+W^-\to hh$ as predicted by the EWA at LLA (dot-dashed), LP (dotted), and NLP (dashed), as well as by the full $2\to4$ ME for $e^+\mu^-\to \overline{\nu_e}\nu_\mu hh$ (solid).
+The lower panel shows the ratios with respect to the full ME with a {$\pm20\%$} tolerance band.